Asthma Triggers Cause 10 Million Missed School Days Each Year

 Developing a strategic IAQ plan to identify and reduce asthma triggers

-Both the CDC’s National Asthma Control Program (NACP) and the National Heart, Lung and Blood Institute (NHLBI) recommend a having a plan for improves IAQ and asthma/allergen trigger reduction.
+Both the CDC’s National Asthma Control Program (NACP) and the National Heart, Lung and Blood Institute (NHLBI) recommend having a plan for improved IAQ and asthma/allergen trigger reduction.
 The first step in developing an IAQ plan is to identify and quantify the asthma triggers that are present in a facility.
 Recognizing that people with asthma might react to just one asthma trigger or sometimes multiple triggers.

 Common Asthma Triggers Found in Schools